 How far along are you?
 As of today, I am 17 weeks, 4 days pregnant.
 Which makes me due on June 8, 2014 (which just happens to be my Mama’s birthday).
 I was actually due later in the month, but I had an ultrasound in my first trimester and the little peanut is measuring ahead of schedule so they moved me up.
 I’m a June baby, and I always loved having a summer birthday (pool parties!), so I’m excited that our kid gets to have that same experience.

 Belly pics, please!
 Okay, so the state of the belly is funny.
 I always thought that because I’m a big girl, with a big ole belly, that I wouldn’t “show” that I was pregnant until my eighth month or something, but just the opposite has happened.
 Because I have that big ole belly on top of a pregnant belly, it basically looks like I’m seven months pregnant even though I’m only just over four months (and yes, there is just one baby in there).
-It’s totally crazy, especially when you take into account that I’ve only gained two pounds.
+It’s totally crazy.

 There was definitely no tiny-baby-bump thing going on.
 I basically went from looking like my normal self to looking mega-pregnant overnight a few weeks ago.
 Which I’m not hating.
 It means people give me more space in the grocery store, people hold the door for me, and I never had any of that awkward in-between-clothes time.
 My regular pants just stopped fitting one day, and I moved to maternity clothes.
 I bought a pair of jeans, a pair of cords, a pair of leggings and a few maternity tops and I hope those will get me through until the really warm weather hits in the Spring.
 In related news, I may never give up maternity pants.
 Why don’t people wear these all the time?
 Especially people with round bellies.
 They look like regular pants, but they feel like pajamas!
 Maternity pants rock.